FREDERIC LAMOND (1868-1948)

 RCA's so-called "Complete Rachmaninoff" edition (61265, ten CDs) is reasonably complete except for its exclusion of the surviving alternative takes.
-The alternative electrical version of the Concerto No.2, for example, was once available on BIDDULPH LHW 036.
+The alternative electrical version of the Concerto No.2, for example (used in the LP reissues), was once available on BIDDULPH LHW 036.
+Both electrical versions can now be heard together on PRISTINE 521 in excellent Obert-Thorn transfers.
 RCA's "Red Seal Century" compilation (63861, two discs) includes a previously unreleased Rachmaninoff track from 1935 of his transcription of Bach's E Major Violin Preludio, pre-dating by seven years the more familiar version.

-RCA has now reissued the same collection under a new catalog number (67892) and in a space-saving package, replacing the previous version.
-Unfortunately they have blundered badly by eliminating all discographical information from the accompanying booklet.
+RCA has now reissued the same "complete" collection under a new catalog number (67892) and in a space-saving package, replacing the previous version.
+Unfortunately whoever produced the new version was either too lazy or too cheap to include essential discographical information in the accompanying booklet.

 NAXOS has released transfers by Mark Obert-Thorn of Rachmaninoff playing his four concertos and Paganini Rhapsody: 8.110601 and 8.110602.
 Also, NAXOS 8.110968 contains the three Rachmaninoff/Kreisler sonata recordings along with their alternative version of the Beethoven Op.30 No.3 Sonata.
 In addition, Rachmaninoff's electrical solo discs are available in new Marston transfers on NAXOS 8.112020, 8.112058, and 8.111397.
 Finally, NAXOS has engaged Ward Marston for transfers of all of Rachmaninoff's acoustical discs, including for the first time all existing alternative takes from his initial (1919) Edison series.
 This project (three separate CDs) may be found on Naxos 8.111407, 8.111408, and 8.111413.